 When you, like I did, need to struggle to get your GED to get ahead in life, you’ll understand that the road to a leadership position is quite challenging.
 I had no choice but drop out of the High School when I was 16 years old back then, and it took me quite a while to earn my GED diploma.

 I’m very proud of being a GED recipient but it wasn’t easy.
-I failed first, going back to school was a disaster and I’m thankful for being able to follow GED programs offered on the internet.
+I failed first, going back to school was a disaster and I’m thankful for being able to follow the GED program on Bestgedclasses.org offered on the internet.
 If I lived 20 years ago I wouldn’t have been able to pursue my dream.

 My secret source of motivation was a website that pointed out that many famous and successful people are also GED graduates.
 It took me 5 months to get ready for the GED exam.
 It was a character changing experience but I did it.
 Besides the GED diploma, I also got confidence and self-esteem as ‘byproducts’.

 Then I decided I wanted to be a leader, I wanted to be a nurse and a leader, so now my task was to find my own path to leadership.
 I’ve been thinking about this a lot.
 Perhaps it stems from me trying to figure out my next move.
 I want to grow as a nurse leader, but the path isn’t clear.
 Good examples of a nursing leadership track I have yet to discover.

 Possible Scenario – Surgical Nursing World

 (may possibly apply to other nursing units – I’m not sure):

 You get a job out of nursing school in a busy surgical unit.
 In orientation, for the next six to seven months, you’ll learn how to scrub and circulate in a variety of specialties (General Surgery, Neurosurgery, Orthopedics, etc.).
 When you finish your intro to surgical nursing, you’ll be assigned to a General Surgery team.